7ossam7atem1/Deyarak/README.md

 # Deyarak

-Deyarak is a Node.js webserver designed for the real estate industry, facilitating the renting of properties directly between owners and renters.
+Deyarak is an innovative platform designed to revolutionize the property rental process in the real estate industry.
+This Node.js webserver facilitates seamless direct communication between property owners and potential renters, eliminating the need for intermediaries and brokers.
+Deyarak is developed as my graduation project, showcasing the practical application of modern web technologies to solve real-world problems.

 ## Acknowledgements